 The purpose of the EB is to approve publications of the collaboration.

-The EB is presently made up of: Ties Behnke, Madhu Dixit, Takahiro Fusayasu, Keisuke Fujii, Leif Jönsson, Jochen Kaminski, Takeshi Matsuda, Ron Settles, Sinya Narita and Jan Timmermans.
+The EB: Ties Behnke, Madhu Dixit, Takahiro Fusayasu, Keisuke Fujii, Leif Jönsson, Jochen Kaminski, Takeshi Matsuda, Ron Settles, Shinya Narita and Jan Timmermans.
 Takahiro Fusayasu agreed to chair the EB in 2016 to present.
 The most recent R&D study is available at https://arxiv.org/abs/2205.12160.